ttu/ruuvitag-sensor/README.md

 ### Bleak dummy BLE data

-Bleak-adapter has a development-time generator for dummy data, which can be useful during development, when there are no sensors available.
+Bleak-adapter has a development-time generator for dummy data, which can be useful during the development, if no sensors are available.
 Set `RUUVI_BLE_ADAPTER` environment variable to `bleak_dev`.

 ## Bleson